 Become a medical volunteer

 Medical volunteers are urgently needed to respond to the spread of COVID-19 in Vermont.
 If you are a health care, mental health or other clinical professional or have health care administrative experience (translators, medical data entry), or have experience working with displaced people, then Vermont's Medical Reserve Corp needs you.

 Vermont has eased licensing requirements for the purposes of aiding this emergency response.
-Physicians, Physician Assistants, Podiatrists who are licensed in other states or who were previously licensed can visit the Health Department website and review the guide on emergency licensure.
-Other previously licensed medical professionals, including nurses, can learn more at Secretary of State's Office of Regulations.
+Physicians, physician assistants, and podiatrists can learn more about emergency licensure at the Board of Medical Practice.
+Other medical professionals, including nurses and osteopathic physicians, can learn more at the Secretary of State's Office of Regulations.

 The Vermont Health Alert Network (VTHAN) is a targeted messaging system.
 Messages are sent to specific groups in our system.
 Examples of groups are long term care facilities, nurses, and veterinarians.